|

 Specifies the duration readline will wait for a character

-a complete key sequence using the input read so far, or
+complete key sequence using the input read so far, or can

-can take additional input to complete a longer key
+take additional input to complete a longer key sequence).

-sequence).
-If no input is received within the timeout,
+If readline does not receive any input within the timeout,

-readline will use the shorter but complete key sequence.
+it uses the shorter but complete key sequence.
+The value

-The value is specified in milliseconds, so a value of 1000
+is specified in milliseconds, so a value of 1000 means that

-means that readline will wait one second for additional
+readline will wait one second for additional input.
+If

-input.
-If this variable is set to a value less than or
+this variable is set to a value less than or equal to zero,

-equal to zero, or to a non-numeric value, readline will
+or to a non-numeric value, readline waits until another key

-wait until another key is pressed to decide which key
+is pressed to decide which key sequence to complete.

 mark-directories (On)